marcinrek/sauron/README.md

 ## Example use cases
 * check site for broken (404) links
 * extract image urls from site
-* crawl auction/ecommerce pages to calculate avarage prices
+* crawl auction/ecommerce pages to calculate average prices
 * extract all phone numbers from site

 ## Requirements